bagder/libbrotli/README.md

 Installs the library and the necessary include files.
 The include files are placed in a brotli subdir so include them like &lt;brotli/decode.h&gt;.

+# Header files

+When installing libbrotli, we decided to install the header files in the brotli/enc and brotli/dec subdirectories.
+This is because the brotli team has made public headers for encoding and decoding that use the same name but have different contents so we cannot put all headers in the same directory.

+This is filed as [issue 181](https://github.com/google/brotli/issues/181) with the brotli project.

 # License